Everlyna Martin Norwood (Fleming)

 Mrs. Norwood was a longtime member of Zion United Methodist Church, where she sang in the choir.
 She was also was a member of the Zion Extension Homemakers Club, a member of the Warren County Extension Club and the North Carolina Extension Homemakers Club, where she had formerly served as president.
 She represented the North Carolina Club at the World Wide Women’s Conference in Amsterdam.

-Mrs. Norwood was a regular singer at the Norlina Jamboree and Ridgeway Opry House.
-She loved sewing, quilting and Western square dancing.
+Mrs. Norwood was a regular singer at the Norlina Jamboree and Ridgway Opry House, and she loved sewing, quilting and Western Square Dancing.

 The family asks that any memorials be directed to the Zion United Methodist Church Building Fund.